sgrG24/Kubernetes/README.md

 * For running replication controller:
    1. run a minikube.
    1. Run this command - ```kubectl create -f rc-defination.yml```
-   1. New controller has been created, run following commands to see them
+   1. New controller has been created, some useful commands
 		* ```kubectl get replicationcontroller```
   		* ```kubectl get pods```